bbauska/svg-basic-elements/README.md

 <h2>7.
 Create a “Download” Icon</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>Now we’ll move onto the most potentially complex, but simultaneously most flexible means of producing
-SVG shapes, and that is the <path> element.
+SVG shapes, and that is the <b>&lt;path&gt;</b> element.
 Creating a path is a little like creating a polygon, where you lay out your shape a piece at a time.
 However with a path you directly create each point and line yourself without automation, and you also have the option to create curves between points instead of straight lines.</p>